eugenesvk/winit/src/changelog/unreleased.md

 - Renamed "super" key to "meta", to match the naming in the W3C specification.
   `NamedKey::Super` still exists, but it's non-functional and deprecated, `NamedKey::Meta` should be used instead.
 - Move `IconExtWindows` into `WinIcon`.
+- On Windows, update side-aware `event::Modifiers` information on state change.

 ### Removed